socialmediaie/MetaCorpus/README.md

 ### Fact Checking
 * On the Role of Images for Analyzing Claims in Social Media - https://zenodo.org/record/4592249
 * Covid 19 claim detection - https://github.com/LCS2-IIITD/LESA-EACL-2021
+* Evaluation of Approaches for the Clickbait Challenge at SemEval 2023 - Clickbait Spoiling - https://github.com/pan-webis-de/pan-code/tree/master/semeval23

 ### Treebank and parsing